renesas-rz/rzv_drp-ai_tvm/README.md

 ----
 For any enquiries, please contact Renesas.

-[^1]: DRP-AI TVM is powered by EdgeCortix MERA Compiler
+[^1]: DRP-AI TVM is powered by EdgeCortix MERA™ Compiler Framework.